awalkaday/exhibition/hectolitre.md

-# dear guest, draw on my exhibition’s walls
+# dear guest, draw on my 3D walls

 use any web browser, on any brand of computers.
 step into a tunnel, leading to a [virtual exhibition](https://oncyber.io/awalkaday.art).